subzeroid/instagrapi/docs/usage-guide/public-transport.md

 * `curl` avoided those `429` responses in early rounds, then hit `401` on the same public endpoint;
 * both transports hit `404` on the tested public media info path.

+On September 24, 2026, `media_info_gql` with `public_transport="curl"` returned a current public carousel post using a saved session.
+The default `requests` transport returned HTML for that GraphQL call.
+This single-post check is separate from the historical May comparison above; public document IDs and access behavior can change.

 ## Recommendation

 Use the default `requests` transport unless you specifically need public web endpoints that are being rate limited or